QubesOS/qubes-core-admin/doc/qvm-tools/qvm-service.rst

     remove it (reset to defult state), will be recreated with the rule: enabled if VM have no PCI devices assigned, otherwise disabled.

+qubes-dvm
+    Default: disabled

+    Used internally when creating DispVM savefile.

 qubes-firewall
     Default: enabled only in ProxyVM